chingu-voyages/v46-tier3-team-36/property-pulse/frontend/src/app/dashboard/admin/issues/PMissues_notes.md

 ```
 # TO DO
 1. Add tenant's name to issue.
-2. Pagination.
+1. Deleting and issue (toggle to 'close' in PM view?).
-3. Filtering, sorting.
+1. Format date to make more readable.
-4. Deleting and issue (toggle to 'close' in PM view?).
+1. Pagination.
-5. Responding? (this happens from notifications?).
+1. Filtering, sorting.
-6. Format date to make more readable.
+1. Responding? (this happens from notifications?).